 He is also the father of the nation, because he is emphatic about women being equal to men.
 He also believed that a woman’s natural place was with her husband and in raising children, while a man’s place in the world is that of a bread-winner.

 This position of being a homemaker makes a woman more virtuous than a man, because she is self-sacrificing, humble and great at silent suffering.
 By the way, such sublime virtues cannot be found in men, simply because nature did not make him that way.
 Thus, if a man is abusive it is because he cannot help himself, which works out really well with a wife whose nature it is to suffer silently in humility.

 By the way, ladies, daddy says jewelry, cosmetics a definite ‘No, No’, makes you less virtuous.
 Jeans, skirts ‘Ugh’.

 Probably, these are the reasons why he believed that a woman cannot be raped.
 According to Mr. Mohandas Karamchand Gandhi, “It is physically impossible to violate a woman against her will.
 The outrage takes place only when she gives way to fear or does not realize her moral strength.”

 Translation: A woman can be raped only if she is immoral.
 Now isn’t that a nice way of saying ‘She got raped, because she was asking for it.’?

 As father of the nation, he helped perpetuate many of the old traditions such as excusing men for mistakes, while holding women to impossible ideals.
-To his credit he did dilute these unfair stereotypes and repackaged nicely it with the barrister’s brain.
+To his credit he did dilute these unfair stereotypes and repackaged it nicely with the barrister’s brain.